battery storage system — oasis de atacama — Chile

 33°25`S 70°36´W

-Oasis de Atacama is our flagship project and the largest energy storage initiative in the world
+Oasis de Atacama is our flagship project and one of the largest energy storage initiative in the world

 Play video